ulfboge/forest-compliance-offers/docs/05_supporting_materials/05-09_got-project-summary.md

 ## 7. Positioning for OpenForests & Partners

-- Present as a **referral-ready solution**—OpenForests can point clients to Komba GIS AB when they need integrated compliance, monitoring, or finance support.
+- Present as a **referral-ready solution**—OpenForests can point clients to Komba GIS AB when they need integrated operations + financial compliance support.
 - Compatible with existing partner services (Globhe, Nadar, Varda, etc.); we ingest their outputs rather than replicate them.
 - Emphasise the **training and tech transfer promise**: clients remain independent after rollout.